aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 -   hdr: The dynamic range of the video (DV > HDR12 > HDR10+ > HDR10 >
     HLG > SDR)
 -   channels: The number of audio channels
--   tbr: Total average bitrate in KBit/s
+-   tbr: Total average bitrate in kbps
--   vbr: Average video bitrate in KBit/s
+-   vbr: Average video bitrate in kbps
--   abr: Average audio bitrate in KBit/s
+-   abr: Average audio bitrate in kbps
--   br: Equivalent to using tbr,vbr,abr
+-   br: Average bitrate in kbps, tbr/vbr/abr
 -   asr: Audio sample rate in Hz

 Deprecation warning: Many of these fields have (currently undocumented)